|

 with Church Parade.
 Each religion was segregated and marched off to their

 respective churches or chapels for services.
-Some of the places of worship
+Some of the places of worship were

-afternoon as well, which was not very popular.
+as well, which was not very popular.
 During this time we were not

 allowed out of barracks, but eventually after 6 weeks we were given the